thumbor/thumbor-bootcamp/README.md

 Your application will be reviewed as soon as possible (remember: 🧘Be patient!).
 After you are accepted in the program, you can pick one of the L1 tasks and hack away!
 These tasks are designed to help you move fast and start shipping!

-Go to this filtered views to search for your next task:
+### 💪 Getting your next task

+To get your next task, just find a task of the appropriate level that picks your interest and assign to yourself.

+You can check open tasks, in each level, using this filtered views:

 * [L1 unassigned tasks](https://github.com/thumbor/thumbor-bootcamp/issues?q=is%3Aopen+-label%3Atriage+label%3AL1+label%3Atask+no%3Aassignee)
 * [L2 unassigned tasks](https://github.com/thumbor/thumbor-bootcamp/issues?q=is%3Aopen+-label%3Atriage+label%3AL2+label%3Atask+no%3Aassignee)
 * [L3 unassigned tasks](https://github.com/thumbor/thumbor-bootcamp/issues?q=is%3Aopen+-label%3Atriage+label%3AL3+label%3Atask+no%3Aassignee)
 * [L4 unassigned tasks](https://github.com/thumbor/thumbor-bootcamp/issues?q=is%3Aopen+-label%3Atriage+label%3AL4+label%3Atask+no%3Aassignee)

+If you can't work on the task anymore, just add to the task what progress you made, what you learned and unassign yourself from it.

-### Mentors
+### 🧙‍♂️ Mentors

 If you have any issues do not hesitate to get in touch with one of these mentors.
 Their purpose in this program is to help you keep moving forward!